dwarvesf/playground/AI/Building LLM system/intent-classification-by-LLM.md

 Intent Classification is the process of determining the purpose or goal behind a user's input in a conversational AI system.
 There are many methods to capture it, it can be human involving, machine learning.
 With LLM, we take adavantage of its ability to understand context and nuance, allowing it to accurately classify user intents without the need for extensive labeled data.

 ## Example
-We have an chatbot agent for an e-cormerce platform.
+We have an chatbot agent for an e-commerce platform.
 We will use LLM to classify user intent and based on that, the agent flow will be different.

 ```python
 prompt= """